 Offer a choice, if possible: “Would you like to help me shuck the corn or will you play in your room?”

 Acknowledge feelings and desires: “Oh, I know you want me to keep playing with you.
-I see how upset you are.
+I see how disappointed you are.
 We can do that again after dinner. “

 Develop routine times for independent play so that separation is easier for your child to accept.

-Provide your child a 100% safe space and open-ended toys or objects
+Provide your child a YES Space, the term I coined for a 100% safe play area containing open-ended toys or objects

 3. Encourage play that is as mind-active as possible

 The more time children spend in passive-receptive mode, the less adept and comfortable they will be playing independently.
 So…

 Avoid screen use or keep it to a bare minimum